reef-technologies/handbook/agreements.md

 - Person C: “Hey, Person B put some work into this.
 Could you rephrase your feedback in a more constructive way?”
 - Person A: “Sorry.
 My concern here is that we should write only things that are not obvious and not generic.
 Otherwise, this won't provide much value.”

-This method allows us to quickly adjust our communication and ensure feedback is always delivered constructively.

 ## Audio/video processing in Zoom calls

 It is not allowed to use audio or video processing in company Zoom calls.